qz267/adapters/README.md

 ## Contributing

+Lots of ways to help:

+* Critique a PR, even a closed one.
+* Do a small refactor.
+* Add documentation.
-Write an adapter for your city's restaurant health scores.
-Or do a small refactor or add documentation.
-We're happy to get the help:
+* Write an adapter for your city's restaurant health scores.

 * [Ruby code](https://github.com/eaternet/adapters-ruby)
 * [Python code](https://github.com/eaternet/adapters-python)
 * More languages are welcome.
+Drop us a line: info@eaternet.io.